gabrielnau/opentelemetry-clojure/doc/decisions.md

 **What about core.async ?**

+It works well when we are in the lexical scope, with `go` and `thread`.
+When outside of lexical scope, ie code execution path having core.async channels in the middle, then we will have to convey the Context alongside the data.
+See next section.

+Caveat:
-Inside a `go` block, work on thread may park and then resume on another thread, which means our current context in thread locals would be not set when resuming.
+- Inside a `go` block, work on thread may park and then resume on another thread, which means our current context in thread locals would be not set when resuming.

 Example:
 ```clojure